jonathanmiddleton/daisy-wee/README.md

 ## Acknowledgements

-Originally launched as a fork of **modded-nanogpt** (Keller Jordan & contributors) and inspired by **nanoGPT** (Andrej Karpathy).
-This project currently reproduces substantial portions of optimized model training path code from **modded-nanogpt** for training efficiency.
+Originally launched as a fork of **modded-nanogpt** (Keller Jordan & contributors) and inspired by **nanoGPT** (Andrej Karpathy), this project reproduced a substantial portion of optimized training code.

 ---